Kanikacoder13/Kanikacoder13.github.io/README.md

   Er.Jiwandeep Singh who is serving as a PCS Officer advice us to never wait for the opportunity to come to you , grap the opportunity .
 We should learn to grab the opportunity whenever we get chance.
 Never let it go .
   - **S.Rajeshwar Singh**
     ( SSP and Chief guest of college )

+SSP Rajeshwar Singh encouraged us to always walk on the path of good deeds and helping others.
+Our every good deed and bad deed always counted.
+He encouraged us to embrace four essential phrases:

+-[x] I am Sorry
+-[] Please forgive me
+-[] Thank you
+-[] I love you

+Afer every mistake and lie we should be sorry to the god immediately.
+We can lie to everyone but we cannot lie to ourselves and God.
+We ourselves knows the truth behind our lie.
+As Newton’s third law of motion states that every action has an equal and opposite reaction, similarly what we give to the world and nature, we always receive the same thing in return.